dmyerscough/salteval/README.md

 salteval
 =========

+Perform functional testing after your configuration management system has run.

 File
 ====

-Check to see if the object is a file
+Check to see if an object is a file

 ```yaml
 checking_file: